The narrative describes a market the metrics do not yet reflect.

 Yes.
 Best done before going to market.
 Many founders run it after a stalled round before re-launching.

-Use this page on Your Fundraise Narrative Is Positioning Theatre . to decide whether the next move is proof review, a matching service route, or the written diagnostic.
+Use this page on Your Fundraise Narrative Is Positioning Theatre . to decide whether the next move is proof review, a matching service route, or the written marketing audit.

 Problem